Find Affordable College Courses

 Long Island City, NY

-A rank of #3 on this year’s list means LaGuardia Community College is a great place for communications technologies and support students working on their associate degree.
-Located in the large city of Long Island City, LaGuardia is a public college with a fairly large student population.
+Out of the 25 schools in New York that were part of this year’s ranking, LaGuardia Community College landed the # 3 spot on the list.
+Located in the city of Long Island City, LaGuardia is a public school with a fairly large student population.

 Of the 26 students majoring in communications technologies and support at LaGuardia, 85% are male and 15% are female.